 The word office derives from the Latin term officium.
 This translates in English to “task performance.”
-For ideal working conditions on any given interior task, whether inside a building, gathering place or home, providing evenly distributed high-CRI LED light with the proper, human-centric lighting controls, is crucial for improved health, mood and quality of work.
-The post-pandemic workspace may also need to account for a demand among humans who prefer to work in social environments.11
+For ideal working conditions on any given interior task, whether inside a building, gathering place or home, providing evenly distributed high-CRI LED light with human-centric lighting design principles, is crucial for improved health, mood and quality of work.
+The post-pandemic workspace may also need to account for a demand among humans who prefer to work in social environments.[mfn]1[/mfn]

 Proper lighting design combined with an understanding of lighting’s effect on the human body can improve worker wellness and efficiency while reducing operating costs.